 - Examination of the abdomen starts with observation.
 Abdominal distension will be apparent.
 It may be worth measuring abdominal girth to monitor progress.
 Massive peristalsis may even by visible.

 - Distended bowel is very resonant on percussion.
 Abdominal masses may possibly be felt but even a large mass may be missed in a grossly distended abdomen.

 - If strangulation or perforation occurs there will be features of an acute abdomen with peritonism.

 - Check hernial orifices.
 Femoral hernia is at high risk of obstruction.
 Inguinal hernia is a lower risk factor but it is much more common.

 - Place a stethoscope on the abdomen to listen for bowel sounds.
 In obstruction they are very active and tinkling bowel sounds are characteristic.
 In ileus the bowel is silent or nearly so.
 Bowel sounds are very irregular and so auscultation must not be rushed if a true picture is to be achieved.

 - The patient may be generally toxic and unwell because ischaemia of the bowel allows bacteria and toxins to enter the circulation.

 - Fluid charts are required to monitor intake and output, especially as an intravenous infusion is almost certainly required, a nasogastric tube may be passed and oliguria is an important sign of early dehydration.

-- Blood should be taken for full blood count, urea and electrolytes and creatinine and group and cross-match as major surgery may be required.
+- Blood should be taken for FBC, U&Es and creatinine and group and cross-match, as major surgery may be required.
 Glucose may be slightly elevated by stress but very high levels are a cause for concern.